rafaelherik/python-api-in-containers/SOLUTION.md

   CRITICAL     0
 ```

- I've update some dependencies making sure the applications stills running and improved the overall score.
+I updated some dependencies to ensure the applications continue to run and to improve the overall security posture:

 ```
 6 vulnerabilities found in 2 packages